 From Our Founder

-My passion for books began in my childhood.
-I remember like it was yesterday, savoring the book I was reading as we drove across the United States on our way from the East Coast to the West Coast, where my father would be stationed next.
-We were a military family and we went where my father, a Chief Petty Officer in the Navy, had received new orders.
-These orders were always on the coast—east or west—along with a stint in Hawaii before it was a state.
+My passion for books began when I was young.
+I remember savoring books as we drove across the United States on our way from the East Coast to the West Coast.
+We were a military family and went where my father, a Chief Petty Officer in the Navy, was transferred.
+The Naval bases were always on the coast, except when we lived in Oahu for two years before Hawaii became a state.

 We moved often during my childhood, our residences Quonset huts, apartments, duplexes—one time a so-called house resembling a hut—for a year, two or three months, a few weeks, or sometimes a couple of days.
 When we returned to the states from Hawaii, our living quarters weren’t available, so we camped out for two weeks in Yosemite National Park.
 When I was eleven years old, my father was transferred to Coronado Naval Air Station, San Diego, and my parents bought our first home.
 I didn’t realize stability meant something other than packing up and moving and leaving friends—none of whose names I remember to this day.
 By the time I was twelve years old, I had attended sixteen different schools.